Kz-m/bullseye/README.md

-# bullseye
+# BullsEye
-First flutter test App from Flutter Apprentice
+This is a first flutter test App from Flutter Apprentice